magicstickuk/multisite-post-duplicator/readme.txt

 4. Batch Duplication

 == Changelog ==

+= 0.9.2 =
+* Fixed php warnings experienced by some users

 = 0.9.1 =
 * Fixed bug where restricted sites were still showing up on the MPD metabox list.